 You’ll find the Guidance Counselor Recommendation form and School Report Form on the Common Application website.

 The Teacher Evaluation form is on the Common Application website.
 Please allow enough time for your teacher to write the evaluation and stress the importance of returning the form by the application deadline.

 - All Early Decision applicants are expected to submit first marking period grades, which may be first quarter or first trimester grades, as soon as they are available.

 - If you are on a semester schedule, please send your first marking period or first quarter grades if available.
 Your counselor must submit first semester grades once they are available.
 If you are on a trimester schedule, please have your counselor submit your first trimester grades once they are available.
 They can use the Mid-Year Report Form through the Common Application.

 - If you are on a trimester schedule, please have your counselor submit your first trimester grades once they are available.
 They can use the Mid-Year Report Form through the Common Application.

 If you’re applying to BU as a freshman and have completed college or university coursework, you must submit official transcripts from these courses.
 If you’ve enrolled at a college or university as a candidate for a degree, you must apply to Boston University as a transfer student.
 If you’re not sure of your status at the school you attended, please contact the registrar’s office at that institution.

 Standardized Testing Results

-Submit your results from the SAT or the ACT Plus Writing.
-Consult the Program Requirements chart for more detailed information.
+Submit your results from the SAT or the ACT with writing.* Consult the Program Requirements chart for more detailed information.

 When you register to take your tests, make sure you indicate on the registration form that you want your official score report sent directly to Boston University.
 The BU codes to use are: